desec-io/desec-stack/docs/rate-limits.rst

 to concurrent DNS updates on the same domain etc.

 Rate limits apply per account and are enforced in a sliding-window fashion.
-For throttled requests, the server will respond with ``429 Too Many Requests``.
-The response body contains information on how long to wait.
+For throttled requests, the server will return status ``429 Too Many Requests`` and give a human-readable explanation in the response body, including how long to wait before making another request.
+The number of seconds after which the next request will be allowed is also given by the ``Retry-After`` header.

 **Example:** If the rate is 10/min and you make a request every second, the 11th request will be rejected.
 You will then have to wait for 50 seconds,